Mozahler/SketchWorkshop/README.md

 # SketchWorkshop
 Information and Privacy Policy for SketchWorkshop Drawing App

-### Message to Testers
+### A Fun Way to Stay Productive When You Have a Free Moment
-This is a drawing app.
-Select colors and brushes, add and move layers.
+With this drawing app you can select colors and brushes, add, resize and move layers.
-The basic functionality is in place, but some of the buttons are not hooked up, yet.
-- the "Hamburger" is your back button for now (push it anywhere you want on the screen - it disappears like the other buttons when you want to draw)
-- when editing a brush, the newly edited brush works, but isn't saved correctly
-- after selecting a painting, it flashes before settling on its landing page
-- importing and resizing images from the gallery is not functional
-- bluetooth functionality is not in place because unsigned binaries are not allowed (I will research this)
-- pixel size label on the brush cell is not initialized to correct size (they all say 12 unless in use - what is the size of a brush that has never been created for use?)
+Many of the menus can be pushed out of your way - just exit and return to restore them to their original place.
+Swipe on the brush to change to a different one, use the slider to make the brush wider or slimmer.
+Click on the play button to see all your steps reproduced and watch it paint itself.
+Share your creations with your friends!

 # Privacy Policy

 No information is shared in any way to any third party.

-The photos album can be accessed to insert a photo into your drawing.
-You can share your artwork with others via the standard Apple Message Controller interfaces.
+The photos album can be accessed to save your drawing in with your Photos. **You** can share your artwork with others via the standard Apple Message Controller interfaces.